 How the Digital Yuan Could Impact China and the World Economy

 The move unlocks a new realm of possibilities for Chinese citizens.
-However, it also introduces a whole new level of surveillance and control… Something the Chinese government found conspicuously lacking in the likes of Bitcoin and other cryptocurrencies.
+However, it also introduces a whole new level of surveillance and control… something the Chinese government found conspicuously lacking in the likes of Bitcoin and other cryptocurrencies.

-China’s new digital yuan lives in cyberspace… Not unlike cryptocurrencies.
+China’s new digital yuan lives in cyberspace… not unlike cryptocurrencies.
 But while Bitcoin and its brethren operate in a so-called decentralized capacity, this PBOC-issued currency appears to be lacking in the anonymity other cryptos have.

 What a Digital Yuan Looks Like

-This new digital currency is aimed at replacing cash that’s in circulation.
+This new digital currency is aimed at replacing cash that’s already in circulation.
 It’s a move that makes perfect sense in a country that already operates cash-free for the most part.
 The mobile payments market is the dominant means of buying goods in the country.
 That’s why the likes of Ant Group’s Alipay and Tencent’s WeChat Pay have been so successful.
 But the digital yuan promises to shake up their dominance.

-Much like other mobile payment systems, China’s digital dollars can be added to an owner’s mobile phone.
+Much like in other mobile payment systems, China’s digital dollars can be added to an owner’s mobile phone.
 The money appears onscreen with a picture of Mao Zedong – just like the paper currency.